HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_admins.md

 If they have to import and export site and section templates, administrators must have edit access to the portal and xmlaccess virtual resources.

-## Assigning User access for anchor pages
+## Assigning User access to Content Root pages

 1. Log in to the portal as an administrator.